Where to Find Music Merch in Japan – Store Guide and Tips

 In-store

-If you don’t have plans to attend a concert, you can still get lucky and find merch in stores.
+If you don’t have plans to attend a concert, you can find merch in stores.

 Tower Records Shibuya (CDs, DVDs, and small items)